miknab/EuclidEmulator/README.md

    REMARK: There is an example script named "example.sh".
 Running this script
            emulates the boost for the Euclid reference cosmology at z=0.5.

-4. Computation of the full non-linear power spectrum:<\br>
+4. Computation of the full non-linear power spectrum:<br/>
    i.
 Produce a linear power spectrum with a Boltzmann code. ii.
 Interpolate the linear power spectrum (we suggest a cubic spline interpolation in log space. iii.
 Evaluate the interpolated liner power spectrum at the k modes of the emulated boost.